CornellCAC/dev-env/README.md

 ## Launching The Image

 The image launches several processes (see the `entrypoint` script), but the final process executed in the script is the `emacs` editor/environment, which allows you to open multiple shells (using `ansi-term`) and buffers - however, you may want to change this, especially if you are not familiar with `emacs`.
+This is an alternative to `screen` and `tmux`, which are also good options (but aren't editors) - `docker attach DevContainer` can be used in place of `tmux attach` to resume the `emacs` session from another system.

 ### Docker Compose